 This is the second part of a series of posts by the Digital Orientalist’s Syriac Studies Editor, Ephrem Ishac, based on his interview with George A. Kiraz.
-The first part of the series can be viewed here.
+The introduction to the series can be viewed here and the second part can be viewed here.
 To view Syriac characters used in this post you may need to download Syriac fonts.
 The Meltho Font can be downloaded here.

 This interview, which will be serialized in the Digital Orientalist over the coming months, seeks to introduce readers to the early attempts and current projects of the Syriac Digital Humanities conducted by Dr. George Kiraz.
 Dr. Kiraz is considered to be the main founder of this area of research.
 He has contributed many pioneering digital tools to the field, which have influenced Syriac studies since the 1980s until today.